aldaris/opensso/products/j2eeagents/weblogic/v10/sampleapp/readme.txt

 --------------------------------
 Note, before deploying the sample application, please be sure that you have deployed the Agent Application, which should have been done after installing the agent.
-This is explained in the Sun Federated Access Manager Policy Agent 3.0 Guide for BEA WebLogic Server/Portal 10.0 in the chapter which outlined the post-installation tasks.
+This is explained in the Sun OpenSSO Enterprise Policy Agent 3.0 Guide for BEA WebLogic Server/Portal 10.0 in the chapter which outlined the post-installation tasks.